CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 - Transform data using Visual Query

-  - Task 2: Create Geo view using Visual Query
+  - Task 2: Create a Geo view using Visual Query

-  - Task 3: Create Reseller view using Visual Query
+  - Task 3: Create a Reseller view using Visual Query

-  - Task 4: Create Sales view using Visual query
+  - Task 4: Create a Sales view using Visual query

-  - Task 5: Create Product view using Visual query
+  - Task 5: Create a Product view using Visual query

 - References